cakephp/docs/en/core-libraries/helpers/html.rst

 .. php:method:: video(string|array $path, array $options)

-    :param string|array $path Path to the video file, relative to the webroot/{$options['pathPrefix']} directory.
+    :param string|array $path: Path to the video file, relative to the webroot/{$options['pathPrefix']} directory.
-        Or an array where each item itself can be a path string or an associate array containing keys `src` and `type` :param array $options Array of HTML attributes, and special options.
+        Or an array where each item itself can be a path string or an associate array containing keys `src` and `type`
+    :param array $options: Array of HTML attributes, and special options.
         Options:
         - `text` Text to include inside the video tag
         - `pathPrefix` Path prefix to use for relative urls, defaults to 'files/'